aviaryhq/cloudglue-mcp-server/README.md

 ### **Collection Management**

-- **`create_collection`**: Create a new CloudGlue collection for organizing videos with specific analysis configurations.
+- **`create_collection`**: Create a new Cloudglue collection for organizing videos with specific analysis configurations.
 Supports both rich-transcripts (comprehensive video analysis) and entities (structured data extraction) collection types.
 Each type has different configuration options for customizing the analysis pipeline.
 Returns complete collection metadata upon successful creation.

+- **`add_youtube`**: Add YouTube videos to a Cloudglue collection with parallel processing.
+Supports individual video URLs (up to 50), playlist URLs, and channel URLs.
+For playlists/channels, extracts up to 15 most recent videos using YouTube RSS feeds. **Note: Only YouTube videos with available transcripts can be successfully processed by Cloudglue.** Processes videos in batches of 5 for optimal performance and waits for all to complete before returning the updated collection video list.

 ### **Discovery & Navigation**